ipfs-inactive/developer-meetings/sessions/README.md

 - [Project Update Lightning Talks](./lightning-talks): Rapid-fire information-dense project updates
 - [Deep Dive](./deep-dive): Deep technical design sessions
 - [Poster Making](./poster-making): Work in small groups to create posters and other documentation, then give a one-minute presentation of your work.
-- [Working Session](./working-sessions): Small Team Working Sessions

-Otherwise, if you want to propose your own format, follow the instructions in the next few steps.
+- **Choose your own format!** if you want to propose your own format, follow the instructions in the next few steps.

 ## Step 3: Create a file using the template